kiboschool/course-c4s-writing/src/communicating-for-success/drafting/overcoming-writer-s-block.md

 </aside>

-> 📖 Read the following article on [managing writing anxiety](https://openoregon.pressbooks.pub/wrd/chapter/overcoming-writing-anxiety-and-writers-block/).
+> 📖 Read the following chapter on [managing writing anxiety](https://openoregon.pressbooks.pub/wrd/chapter/overcoming-writing-anxiety-and-writers-block/).

+Here is a summary of the strategies for overcoming writing anxiety that are presented in the above reading:

+- Just start writing
+- Create smaller tasks and short-term goals
+- Collaborate
+- Embrace reality
+- Seek out experts

 ---